HB 4134 - 1.25% for Wildlife Passes the Oregon Legislature!

 Even with this increase, Oregon would still have the 3rd lowest statewide tourism tax in the country.
 Check out the economic analysis.

-Great Gray Owl in Central Oregon by Aysha Wallach
+Great Gray Owl by Aysha Wallach